LRitzdorf/TheJeffDeanFacts/README.md

 - Jeff doesn't sleep, he just sends SIGSUSPEND to the universe.
 - Jeff got Java readability with only 8 lines of code.
 - Jeff Dean can instantiate abstract classes.
-- gcc -O4 sends your code to Jeff Dean for a complete rewrite.
+- `gcc -O4` sends your code to Jeff Dean for a complete rewrite.
 - Jeff can recite 20,000 digits of pi in 5 hours.
 He doesn't remember them; he just recomputes them on the fly using only O(log n) space.
 - Jeff Dean remembers only one password.
 For each site, he concatenates it with the site name, computes its SHA-256 hash, and then types the result.
 - Jeff Dean is still waiting for mathematicians to discover the joke he hid in the digits of PI.
 - There is no 'Ctrl' key on Jeff Dean's keyboard.
 Jeff Dean is always in control.
 - Jeff Dean was born on December 31, 1969 at 11:48 PM.
 It took him twelve minutes to implement his first time counter.
 - When Jeff Dean says "Hello World", the world says "Hello Jeff".
-- Jeff Dean can get 1s out of /dev/zero.
+- Jeff Dean can get 1s out of `/dev/zero`.
 - Jeff Dean simply walks into Mordor.
 - Jeff Dean spent some 20% time on an AI project.
 That produced Urs Hoelzle.
 - Google once had to move out of a datacenter after Jeff Dean accidentally compressed the index so densely that a black hole was formed.
-- Jeff starts his programming sessions with "cat > /dev/mem".
+- Jeff starts his programming sessions with `cat > /dev/mem`.
 - The speed of light in a vacuum used to be about 35 mph.
 Then Jeff Dean spent a weekend optimizing physics.
 - When Jeff Dean sends you a code review, it's because he thinks there's something in it you should learn.
 - Jeff Dean does not `sleep()`, he `wait()`s.